cboudereau/fabulous-weather/README.md

   Those commands are not technical commands but a part of our domain.

 ## Responsive design
-  It is possible to a send a command in the future by using fsharp async pattern
+  It is possible to send a command in the future by using fsharp async pattern

   Response design + race condition don't exist anymore !